Aiven-Open/klaw-docs/blog/2023/05/effortless-kafka-governance-making-life-easier-for-developers.md

 In today's ever-evolving technological landscape, organizations worldwide have adopted Apache Kafka® for its unparalleled scalability and exceptional features, leading to a paradigm shift in how messaging systems are handled.
-As more and more organizations adopt Kafka as a vital component of their technology stacks, the need for effective Kafka governance becomes paramount.
+As more and more organizations adopt Apache Kafka as a vital component of their technology stacks, the need for effective Apache Kafka governance becomes paramount.

 ```bash